 This DIY hand sanitizer recipe uses simple, but effective ingredients, a careful essential oil dilution, and some aloe to keep your hands from drying out.
 Give it a try yourself!

-DIY Hand Sanitizer with Citrus and Mint link no longer available I’m not a fan of the over-use of conventional hand sanitizers.
+DIY Hand Sanitizer with Citrus and Mint I’m not a fan of the over-use of conventional hand sanitizers.
 Not only are they less effective at killing germs, they usually contain harsh ingredients that aren’t good to be slathering on our skin.

 But, there are times when having something for on-the-go cleaning can be really helpful.
 At stores during cold and flu season, when you use a public restroom and then realize they’re out of soap (